-From the runways to TikTok, lavender’s popularity has been on the rise these past few years, and with Pantone’s latest colour of the year selection, ‘Very Peri’, we will no doubt be seeing a lot more of it in 2022.
+From the runways to TikTok, lavender’s popularity has been on the rise these past few years, and with Pantone’s latest colour of the year selection, ‘Very Peri’, we'll no doubt be seeing a lot more of it in 2022.
 Senior Account Manager Emily Hutson explains why.

-If you want to get into the rabbit hole that is colour psychology purples are always an interesting read.
-Lavender tones occupy the liminal space of being both feminine and masculine; a symbol of spring, new beginnings and Easter for the Christian faith, whilst representing decadency, sexual feminity and patriarchy.
+If you want to go down the rabbit-hole that is colour psychology, purples are always an interesting read.
+Lavender tones occupy the liminal space of being both feminine and masculine: a symbol of spring, new beginnings and Easter for the Christian faith, while representing decadency, sexual feminity and patriarchy.